davidmalcolm/texi2rst/output/binary-compatibility.rst

 implementation-defined features
   Language standards include lists of implementation-defined features whose behavior can vary from one implementation to another.
-Some of these features are normally covered by a platforms ABI and others are not.
+Some of these features are normally covered by a platform's ABI and others are not.
   The features that are not covered by an ABI generally affect how a program behaves, but not intercallability.